Rithigasri/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

-# EXPERIMENT 05 IMPLEMENTATION OF FLIPFLOPS USING VERILOG PROGRAMMING
+# EXPERIMENT 05:IMPLEMENTATION OF FLIPFLOPS USING VERILOG PROGRAMMING
 ## AIM:
 To implement all the flipflops using verilog and validating their functionality using their functional tables
 ## HARDWARE REQUIRED: